 - Making available materials to encourage and facilitate scholarly research

-Due to limited staffing, the Archives is open to researchers by
+Due to limited staffing, the Archives will be closed during the month of July 2021.
+We anticipate the Archives will be open to researchers by

-appointment only.
+appointment only beginning in August.
 Please contact Library Director, Britt Anne Murphy,

 Finding Materials in the Archives

 Researchers looking for information regarding collections (including finding